njtierney/naniar/README.md

 Future Work
 ===========

-`naniar` will be undergoing more changes over the next 6 months, with plans to have the package in CRAN around the end of 2016.
+`naniar` will be undergoing more changes over the next 6 months.
+The current plan is to submit it for rOpenSci onboarding by the end of January, and then to submit it to CRAN after that.

-Other plans to extend the `geom_missing` family to include:
+Other plans to extend the `geom_missing_` family to include:

 -   1D, univariate distribution plots
 -   Categorical variables